mlip-cmu/book/17-pipeline-quality.md

 <figcaption>

-Example of an integration test that executes multiple pipeline steps together, but on fixed test data with given accuracy expectations.
+An example of an integration test that executes multiple pipeline steps together, but on fixed test data with given accuracy expectations.

 </figcaption>
 </figure>